OpenMDAO/OpenMDAO/openmdao/docs/basic_guide/sellar.rst

     #. :ref:`NewtonSolver <nlnewton>`

-The :code:`NonlinearBlockGaussSeidel` solver, also sometimes called a "fixed point iteration solver", is a gradient free method that works well in many situations.
+The :code:`NonlinearBlockGaussSeidel` solver, also sometimes called a "fixed-point iteration solver", is a gradient-free method that works well in many situations.
 More tightly coupled problems, or problems with instances of :ref:`ImplicitComponent <comp-type-3-implicitcomp>` that don't implement their own :code:'solve_nonlinear' method, will require the :code:`Newton` solver.